agatah2333/agatah2333.github.io/_pages/about.md

 News
 ======
+* (08/2025)**[Paper]** Our Security’25 paper, which presents a terrifying attack that turns a device into an “AirTag” for tracking, has received the USENIX Security Distinguished Artifact Paper Award!
 * (06/2025)**[Paper]** Our paper has been accepted by MobiCom 2025!
 Congratulations to all the authors!
 * (06/2025)**[News]** Our Demo Accepted at DEF CON 33!
 DEF CON is one of the world’s largest and most influential hacker conferences.
 Our team will present at the Demo Labs, where [Junming](https://www.linkedin.com/in/junming-c/) will share our latest research and innovations with the security community.